rbezghin/myProjects/README.md

 ### Best Time to Buy and Sell Stock
 ```
+Trick is to keep track of Min price and Max Profit

 Runtime: O(n) Space: O(1)
 class MaxProfit {
     func maxProfit(_ prices: [Int]) -> Int {